lilisgugum/pypref/readme.rst

 frontier, also known as (Top-k) Skyline operator, and some generalizations (database preferences).

-This the Python porting of the rPref package.
+This the Python port of the rPref package.

 Package web site: http://p-roocks.de/rpref/index.php?section=pypref